 Why You Should Keep Doctor Appointments during COVID-19

 The COVID-19 pandemic makes staying physically and mentally healthy more difficult.
-Many people now second-guess their daily choices and longer-term decisions often feel more complicated.
-We are facing increasingly heightened stress and anxiety as a result of the pandemic.
+COVID-19 only adds to overall stress and anxiety.
+There’s second-guessing daily choices and longer-term decisions often feel more complicated.

 Physicians are taking extra precautions